Home Decor Hub

 Wall Decor — The One-Piece Rule

 A minimalist bedroom wall is not bare — it is edited.
-The most effective approach is one significant piece rather than a gallery arrangement.
-A single large-format print, photograph, or map centred above the bed or headboard has far more impact than six small frames competing for attention.
+One significant piece rather than a gallery arrangement.
+A single large-format print, photograph, or map centred above the bed has far more impact than six small frames competing for attention.

-A custom map print — of a city that means something to you, a place you have lived, or somewhere you dream of — is a natural fit.
+A custom map print — of a city that means something to you — is a natural fit.
 It is personal, visually clean, and adds meaning without adding clutter.
-One piece, properly sized, properly hung.

 One statement piece for your minimal bedroom wall